eurochriskelly/go-link-mgr/README.md

-# linkman
+# link manager (lnkm)

-Manage symlinks to files in various repositories for managing tasks
+Manage symlinks to files in various git repositories for managing tasks